 When a Moped Accident Happens

 If you are in a moped accident, hopefully you will be able to escape serious injury.
-If this is the case it is important to communicate with the officer on the scene and let them know as many details as possible so that your side of the story is on record.
+After an accident, it is important to communicate with the officer on the scene and let them know as many details as possible so that your side of the story is on record.
 As soon as you are able, it is also important to speak with a personal injury attorney.

-Even if your insurance company, or the insurance company of another driver that may have been involved , seems to be cooperative in offering you a settlement, it is important that an attorney verifies that they are offering everything you need.
+Even if your insurance company, or the insurance company of the other driver involved seems to be cooperative in offering you a settlement, an attorney should verify that they are offering everything you need.
 At times, an initial offer can sound as if it is plenty, but other costs creep up, such as lost wages or long term care, and the moped accident winds up setting you back not only physically, but financially as well.